sheryltuition/sheryltuition.github.io/_pages/schedule.md

 **Note:**

-*   This schedule is subject to change.
+*   The schedule is subject to change.
 Please check back regularly for updates.
 *   If you don't see a time slot that works for you, feel free to contact me!

 <div style="